Sammyjoon/manufacturing-data-map/README.md

 - **Save/Load Maps:** Download your map as a JSON file or load a previous map.
 - **Responsive UI:** Modern, clean, and mobile-friendly layout.

-## 🌐 Live Demo

-Once GitHub Pages is enabled, your site will be available at:
-`file:///Users/sammieomranian/Downloads/Data%20map/CSI%20Data%20Map%202/visualization.html`

 ## 📝 How to Use

 1. **Open the App:**
-   Open https://sammyjoon.github.io/manufacturing-data-map/ in your browser, or visit the GitHub Pages link above.
+   Open file:///Users/sammieomranian/Downloads/Data%20map/CSI%20Data%20Map%202/visualization.html in your browser, or visit the GitHub Pages link above.

 2. **Add Machines/Processes:**
    Use the dropdown to add new nodes to your map.